 For animals that are not adequately taken care of by humans and veterinarians, even the slightest of diseases can overly be dangerous and detrimental to their health.
 The minutest of wounds or cuts could lead to blisters and other deep infections.

 On the off chance that upper-respiratory infections are not adequately treated, it could lead to difficulties in breathing and seeing well.
 For ferals, they can continue scratching their itchy body until they bleed.
-At some point, some of them die from the excessive loss of blood or worms and fleas anemia.
-For the male cats, they are more likely to contact urinary-tract infections, which cause urinary blockages, thereby causing a slow, steady and excruciating death if left unattended.
+At some point, some of them die from the excessive loss of blood or worms and fleas’ anemia.
+Male cats, are more likely to contract urinary tract infections, which cause urinary blockages, thereby causing a slow, steady and excruciating death if left unattended.

-Be that as it may, feral cats are significant threats to wildlife generally.
+Be that as it may, feral cats are a significant threat to wildlife generally.
 There have been reports listing domestic cats among the top 100 harmful non-native invasive animals in the whole world.
-Asides from killing over 4 billion birds and other 22 billion mammals annually, free-ranging cats have been reported to have caused or assisted the extinction of 33 (14%) of the modern bird, reptile and mammal extinctions.
+Asides from killing over 4 billion birds and other 22 billion mammals annually, free-ranging cats have been reported to have caused or assisted the extinction of 33 (14%) of the modern bird, reptile, and mammal extinctions.